Pekillen/Projects/memories-project/client/README.md

 # Client side

-In this repository you can find client side code for the MERN-memories project.
+In this repository, you can find client-side code for the CRUD (Create, Read, Update, Delete), MERN-memories project.

-In the latest commit there was authentification added so in order to like or add posts you will have to set up an account or login with google auth.
+The front-end was mainly built using React.js and Material-UI.
+However, there are a few other libraries used in the project (eg. Redux, Axios).

-Feel free to do so!
+Feel free to go through the code and leave me a review!

+Would love to hear feedback!

+# Server side

+The server-side was built mainly using Node.js, Express, however, here as well other libraries were in use as well.
+MongoDB was used for Database management and the App was built and deployed using Heroku.

+The Projects allowed me to dig into the back-end structure, get acquainted, and allowed me to understand how one should interact with it.

+Here also feel free to review the code!

+I am always eager to learn and expand my horizons!

 ## Available Scripts